Flavorful Festivals: Top 15 Food Fairs in Oklahoma

 Immerse yourself in the rich ranching history of the Vinita area at the World’s Largest Calf Fry Festival & Cook-Off each August.
 Visit the cooking area and dig in to plates of tasty calf fries, also known as Rocky Mountain oysters, or sample other goodies such as beans, cobblers and salsas.
 Cowboy games featuring four-man teams competing in bulldogging, penning and more will also be featured during the popular Calf Fry.

-Watonga Cheese Festival & Arts Show – Watonga
+Watonga Cheese & Wine Festival – Watonga